Garciat/garciat.github.io/src/posts/2025-12-06-java-type-classes.md

 proposed syntax is `Show<Integer>.witness`.
 And, of course, the mechanism is supposed to resolve witnesses at compile time.

-You can find all of the HKT code in
+You can find the complete implementation in
 [this Gist](https://gist.github.com/Garciat/204226a528018fa7d10abb93fa51c4ca).

 The code also: